 Go for: The signature goat cheese balls with cracked pepper and honey can’t be beat

 Stay for: Fireplace warmth and drop-down walls make this patio weatherproof

 3586 Peachtree Road Northeast, 404-347-9558

-Go for: Grana opened during the pandemic, and its rooftop quickly became one of the most popular places to drink and dine.
+Go for: Grana opened during the earlier days of the pandemic, and its rooftop quickly became one of the most popular places to drink and dine.
 Partially covered with heaters in place, the rooftop patio offers couches for lounging and high-tops for dining.

 Stay for: Pizza, pasta, and craft cocktails

 1835 Piedmont Avenue, 404-231-9000

 Go for: The options.
 With three outdoor spaces—including a 20-seat, garden party area—Kyma has pandemic dining covered.
 All spaces feature heaters, and one is covered, in case of rain.

 Stay for: The outdoor mezze menu, which includes Kyma staples like lamb pie and octopus, takes you overseas without hopping on a plane.